What are Cell Towers and How Do They Work?

 The main company that builds cell towers in Canada is WesTower.

-These companies make money by leasing land from people, building towers there, then leasing space on that tower to multiple carriers.
+These companies make money by leasing land from people, building towers there, and then leasing space on that tower to multiple carriers.

 How Can I Find a Cell Tower Near Me?